 This interdisciplinary R&D conference brought together researchers from the creative industries and showcased developments in the creative arts and industries.
 Attendees discovered groundbreaking ideas, experienced pioneering work and gained valuable insights on the impact of the latest technology innovations on the future creative industries.

-Building on the success of the first year, Beyond 2019 spanned two days to feature a single-track conference with keynote sessions, short-talks and panel discussions, innovation showcase and an early career researchers poster exhibition.
+Building on the success of the first year, BEYOND 2019 spanned two days to feature a single-track conference with keynote sessions, short-talks and panel discussions, expert speakers and an innovation showcase and an early career researchers poster exhibition.

 Showcase & Demos